Orange juice is among the most widely consumed and most preferred juice around the world. It is effortless and

 Another trick to increase the yield of the juice and retain its freshness is to first, microwave the oranges for 15 seconds, and then squeeze them.
 Try this, and you will see the difference in its yield.
 Please note that microwaving the organs won’t affect the quality of the juice.
 The limited heat will just loosen up the oranges.

 Rolling Oranges on the Countertop

 Another method to get the maximum juice out of the oranges is to roll the orange on the countertop by firmly pressing it between the countertop and the palm of your hand.
 The pressure made on the oranges will help in getting maximum juice out of the fruit.
 It is an extremely simple method that results in maximum juice and can be used on any citrus fruit.

 Freeze the Juice

-If you have accidentally made too much juice and fear it will go into the waste, don’t worry, we won’t let this happen.
+If you have accidentally made too much juice and fear it will go to waste, don’t worry, we won’t let this happen.
 Let me tell you a simple way of preserving the juice.
 Simply put the juice in an ice cube tray and freeze it.
 This way the next time you make orange juice, don’t forget to add 3 to 4 juice cubes to your glass.
 Problem solved!